Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - My Sister, the artist, for pictures, some good ideas and inspirations.

 - [Stackoverflow](https://stackoverflow.com/), Slack and Github communities for feedback and troubleshoot throughout.

+- [Code Institute Student Care](https://codeinstitute.net/) for all the much appreciated admin help.

 [Top](#table-of-content)